 The infrastructure provides also a “Preview” repository where products are quickly released without verification; this is not an official UMD repository, but it follows the same procedures and has the same features.

-The UMD Release Team (URT) has been working during the last year on releasing the middleware distribution according to the criteria of the Software Provisioning Process developed in the EGI context
+The UMD Release Team (URT) has been working during the last year on releasing the middleware distribution according to the criteria of the Software Provisioning Process developed in the EGI context.

 The documentation and the procedures used by the URT have been modified to improve the performances and the reliability of the whole process.
 In particular, a new guide has been written to make the whole process more transparent, provide tracking of the packages and feedback during the followed steps; this guide also gives a view of the provisioning procedure as a process compatible with FitSM standards.
 Moreover, several optimizations to the release workflow allow now to make the release time more predictable (about 2 months) and more reliable (no products out of the UMD radar).